 Our ideal candidate will:

-Instruct students in the areas of literacy, math, science, and social studies with a strong emphasis on the early literacy skills for reading and writing and the foundational math skills students need to be successful in the global community
+Instruct students in the areas of math, science, and social studies with a strong emphasis on the foundational math skills students need to be successful in the global community

-Experience with the Orton Gillingham method of instruction, Multisensory Math, and Junior Great Books program preferred, but not required
+Experience with the Orton Gillingham method of instruction and Multisensory Math is preferred, but not required

 Facilitate student learning in a supportive classroom environment that promotes and models creative and innovative thinking